SamuelTHaynes/Bootcamp_Housing_Analysis/README.md

 - Find historical data sources for S&P data
     - Download this data and make available for programming
     - Clean and convert data as needed.
-- Develop graphs that display trends and correlations – all working together.
+- Develop graphs that display trends and correlations